season0112/quatt_data_analysis/README.md

 @Dhruv can you add a short description?

 ## power-energy-calculations
-Setting up a model to recalculate historical counters and measuring the accuracy of this model.
+Goal: Setting up a model to recalculate historical counters and measuring the accuracy of this model.

 ### data
 Data files that were saved in used in the analysis.